 However, based on the user's questions, the Instructor realizes that she might need personal attendance.
 And he opens a one-to-one chat with her using the inbox communication.

-And while Georgia offers more personal tutoring to her learner, she decides to also join the class’ group chat.
-Through her profile, she can see what her other classmates are discussing and sharing through the course’s chat or even create her own group chat with others!
+And while LearnWorlds Staff offers more personal tutoring to their learner, they decide to also join the class’ group chat.
+Through their profile, they can see what their other classmates are discussing and sharing through the course’s chat or even create their own group chat with others!

 Keeping an eye on your community is always a good idea.
 Social interactions and comments are a great chance to get feedback, understand your students better, and offer in-time solutions to their problems or personalized training.